sifrr/sifrr-animate/README.md

 ### Format

-Property's current/from value and to value should be of same format (strings around numbers should de same).
+Property's current/from value and to value should be of same format (strings around numbers should be same).

 -   Number
 -   string with multiple numbers to animate, examples: